-Researchers have traced their longevity to a Confucian practice calledhara hachi bu.
+There is an old Confucian practice called hara hachi bu.
 Roughly translated it means: “eat until you are 80% full.”

-This means Okinawans eat only about 1,800 calories a day.
-The result?
-Their rates of cancer, heart disease, and dimentia are much lower than the western world.
-[Source 1] [Source 2]
+The people of Okinawa Island use this principle and eat only about 1,800 calories per day.
+Not surprising, their rates of cancer, heart disease, and dementia are much lower than those in the western world.
+Many Okinawans live to be over 100.

 As Westerners, we believe in pushing up against the limits, and going over them: we’re pedal to the metal, giving 110%, and our amps go to 11.
 We max ourselves out in every facet of our lives: our finances, our relationships, our health, and our careers.

-I love to work.
-For years, I would go to the office in the morning, and spend every ounce of creative energy that I had.
+For years, I would go to the office and spend every ounce of creative energy I had there.
 I gave it all until I had nothing left.
 If I had extra time, I would pick up a new project.
 Over the years I became responsible for more and more things.
-I was consistently promoted, until I became the youngest Regional Director in the country.

-When I wasn’t at work, I filled my time with side-projects: I volunteered on committees, I founded a business with some friends, and started working on my Masters Degree.
+When I wasn’t at work, I filled my time with side-projects: I volunteered on committees, founded a business with some friends, and started working on my Master's Degree.

-I loved the busyness.
-I was firing on all cylinders.
-Spinning all these plates in the air.
-The world was my oyster!
+I was addicted to being busy, firing on all cylinders, spinning all these plates in the air.

 There’s not really a good way of describing how I determine whether or not I’m at 80%.
 It’s a state of being mindful.
 I try not to overstimulate my brain: I pick 2-3 big things to accomplish a day.
 After that, I focus on little things that don’t require as much energy.